CSCfi/ansible-role-disk-scheduler/README.md

 ansible-role-disk-scheduler
 =========

-Configures IO scheduler on the disks (noop, deadline, cfq, etc)
+Configures IO scheduler on all the disks (common option: noop, deadline or cfq)

 Requirements
 ------------